citelao/cse132-site/_assignments/03-cricket.md

 ## The check-in

-1. Download the [`cover-page.txt`](../src/cover-page.txt) and fill it out.
+1. Open the `cover-page.txt` file in `Arduino/assignment3/` and fill it out.
 2. Make *sure* your numbers make sense.
-3. Commit all your code and graphs (make sure to add all the new files to your repo first)
+3. Commit all your code and graphs (make sure to add all the new files to your repo first).
 4. Check out with a TA.

 New files: